Garanas/strategic-icon-mod-examples/README.md

 Distributing adjusted icon packages through the vault is not permitted unless you have explicit authorisation by the right holder.
 You're free to use and adjust them for your own, personal use.

+## Converting from the previous method

+A short guide made by Emperor Pinguin:

+ - 1. Put this [file](https://github.com/Garanas/strategic-icon-mod-examples/blob/main/mods/Backwards%20Compatible%20Icon%20Overhaul/mod_icons.lua) into your icon mod's primary folder.
+ - 2. Create a new folder named "custom-strategic-icons" inside your mod's primary folder.
+ - 3. Move all your icon images into that "custom-strategic-icons" folder (you can delete the mod's old folders that are now empty).

+For a complete example you can view the [Compatible Overhaul Icon Overhaul](https://github.com/Garanas/strategic-icon-mod-examples/tree/main/mods/Backwards%20Compatible%20Icon%20Overhaul) mod.

 ## About the format (Direct Draw Surface / DDS)

 All icons should be stored in the BC3 / DXT5 DDS format.
 This is an abbreviation for a Direct Draw Surface which is highly optimized for rendering with a GPU.
 In turn, you can't make icons using just paint.
 The game is able to transform other formats to the DDS format dynamically, but this typically looks worse than when you do it yourself.